-Blockchain and its decentralized nature are clearly the savior of the original IoT vision.
+Blockchain and its decentralized nature are clearly the saviors of the original IoT vision.
 The real promise blockchain brings to IoT is to automate trusted services through code intermediating the flow of data.
 This is not just between companies and their customers – but across entire ecosystems.
 The technology makes it impossibly hard for hackers to corrupt the data through increased authentication and its inherent property of immutability.
 With this, blockchain also has the potential to deliver cross-platform compatibility and manage millions of connected devices on various platforms by making a standard machine-to-machine smart contract.

 “By 2019, as IoT adoption grows in major industries, governments, and consumer sectors, 20 percent of all IoT deployments will have basic levels of blockchain services enabled.” – IDC